ADHA Student Chapter LIAISONS

 Your ADHA Student Chapter Liaisons are your bridge to the professional world.
-Melissa, Kimberly, and Josette can answer any questions you may have about SCADHA, GADHA, TDHA, and ADHA memberships.
-They will help you fundraise, connect, find mentors and answers to all your questions.
+Melissa can answer any questions you may have about SCADHA, GADHA, TDHA, and ADHA memberships.
+She will help you fundraise, connect, find mentors and answers to all your questions.

 Melissa Vetter, RDH